 10. Theeran Adigaaram Ondru (Theeran – Chapter One)

-Vinoth’s cop-action flick would have been more riveting if it had extinguished the cliched and irritating romance and dance-numbers.
+Vinoth’s cop-action flick would have been more riveting if it had avoided the cliched, annoying romance and dance numbers.
 Theeran is based on the true incident of a high profile case, successfully handled by TN police in the 1990s.
-A young and idealistic cop is entrusted with the task of solving a series of murders.
+A young, idealistic cop is entrusted with the task of solving a series of murders.
 It seems to be the handiwork of the notorious Baawariya criminal tribe (from Rajasthan).
 The narrative tracks down the TN police force’s painful attempts to nab the deadly gang in their own domain.

 9. 8 Thottakal (8 Bullets)